-- CMLT 214 Film Form and Culture (3) Introduction to film forms in international perspective.
-Emphasis on the techniques of film analysis, distinctions among film genres, and the history of cinema. - CMLT 235 Introduction to the Literatures of the African Diaspora (3) Credit will be granted for only one of the following: CMLT 235 or ENGL 235.
-Introduction to authors, periods, and genres reflecting the diversity of African and African Diaspora cultures. - CMLT 270 Global Literature and Social Change (3) Comparative study of literature through selected literary works from several non-Western cultures, viewed cross-culturally in light of particular social, political, and economic perspectives. - CMLT 275 World Literature by Women (3) Also offered as WMST 275.
+CMLT 214 Film Form and Culture (3) Introduction to film forms in international perspective.
+Emphasis on the techniques of film analysis, distinctions among film genres, and the history of cinema.

+CMLT 235 Introduction to the Literatures of the African Diaspora (3) Credit will be granted for only one of the following: CMLT 235 or ENGL 235.
+Introduction to authors, periods, and genres reflecting the diversity of African and African Diaspora cultures.

+CMLT 270 Global Literature and Social Change (3) Comparative study of literature through selected literary works from several non-Western cultures, viewed cross-culturally in light of particular social, political, and economic perspectives.

+CMLT 275 World Literature by Women (3) Also offered as WMST 275.
 Credit will be granted for only one of the following: CMLT 275 or WMST 275.
-Comparative study of selected works by women writers of several countries, exploring points of intersection and divergence in women's literary representations. - CMLT 277 Literatures of the Americas (3) Comparative study of several North, South, and Central American cultures with a focus on the specificities, similarities, and divergences of their literary and cultural texts. - CMLT 280 Film Art in a Global Society (3) Two hours of lecture and two hours of laboratory per week.
+Comparative study of selected works by women writers of several countries, exploring points of intersection and divergence in women's literary representations.

+CMLT 277 Literatures of the Americas (3) Comparative study of several North, South, and Central American cultures with a focus on the specificities, similarities, and divergences of their literary and cultural texts.

+CMLT 280 Film Art in a Global Society (3) Two hours of lecture and two hours of laboratory per week.
 Prerequisite: CMLT 214 or equivalent.
+Comparative study of a variety of film traditions from around the world, including cinema from Hollywood, Europe, Asia and developing countries, with a stress on different cultural contexts for film-making and viewing.

-Introduction to global manifestations of film as an art form, with attention to cross-cultural differences and to the effects of commercial systems on indigenous production practices. - CMLT 291 International Perspectives on Lesbian and Gay Studies (3) Exploration of the construction and representation of sexualities in cultures around the globe, with particular emphasis on literature and media. - CMLT 298 Topics in Comparative Studies (3-6) Repeatable to 9 credits if content differs
+CMLT 291 International Perspectives on Lesbian and Gay Studies (3) Exploration of the construction and representation of sexualities in cultures around the globe, with particular emphasis on literature and media.

+CMLT 298 Topics in Comparative Studies (3-6) Repeatable to 9 credits if content differs.